Aakash-777/Diseafy/README.md

 and our model can predict 5 diseases the user might be suffering from with their probabilities shown in percentage, Also a small info about the diseases are shown along with it on hover.

-The user can select and deselect any symptom any number of times enhancing user exeperience.
+The user can select and deselect any symptom any number of times enhancing user experience.